frozeman/feindura-flat-file-cms/plugins/slideShow/README.md

 ### DESCRIPTION
-This plugin creates automatically a slide show from a folder containing images.
+This plugin creates automatically a slide show from images selected in the backend.
 On the first load of the plugin in the website, the images will be resized to the size set in the plugin settings.

 ### USAGE